saberkid/Modified-MNIST-Classifier/README.md

 Required packages: [keras 2.0.6](https://keras.io/), [numpy 1.12.1](http://www.numpy.org/), [sklearn](http://scikit-learn.org/stable/)

 ## Data
-All preprocessed dataset is uploaded in data folder.
+Please note that becasue of the size limitation of upload file in CMT, all preprocessed dataset is uploaded in data folder in our github repo: https://github.com/saberkid/Modified-MNIST-Classifier

 Please unzip the file prior to the following steps.

 ## Logistic Regression and SVM baseline classifier
 Under respective folder (LR, SVM), run: